DPR-droid/2021_11_pands-project/README.md

 The repository is created to show my research of the well-known Fisher’s Iris data set and to write the documentation for my python code to investigate.
 The first objective is to create a README file which contains a summary of the dataset and investigation.

 1. Fisher’s Iris data set background
-2. Use python to demostrate its functionality
+2. Use python to demonstrate its functionality
-3. Invesgiate the Iris fisher data base using python with observations
+3. Investigate the Iris fisher data base using python with observations
 4. Test machine learning on the data set.
 5. Finalise the python program for project.